 Being in a relationship can be difficult at times.
 As issues arise, some are more easily navigated then others and may lead to you accessing support through counselling.
 It helps to address relationship issues early, rather than letting them go on unattended for years.

-Over the past decade there has been an increase in same-sex couples embarking on the journey to become parents and create their own families.
+Over recent years, many battles have been fought and won for same-sex couples to access fertility assistance in Victoria.
+There has been an increase in same-sex couples embarking on the journey to become parents and create their own families.
 Research consistently indicates that lesbian and gay parented families make equally good parents as heterosexual parented families and raise healthy and well adjusted children.
 For most couples, there is a great deal of thought, consideration and discussion regarding how their family will be created this may be a time to access some psychological support, and in some cases legal support.

 For all couples starting a family is a time of great transition and often unforeseen troubles may arise.
 This is also true for lesbians and gay men, however, there are also unique issues for lesbians and gay men who wish to start a family and who are parenting in a same-sex parented family.
 The issues may add to the struggles of parenting, contribute to relationship difficulties and add additional stresses in family life.
 Although lesbians and gay men have often placed a great deal of thought into the process of starting a family, it may be a long journey and counselling may be sought to help talk through some of the issues which may arise.

-Williamstown Psychology have psychologists who have substantial experience in working within LGBTIQ health.
+Williamstown Psychology have psychologists who have substantial experience in working within LGBTQ+ health.

 For more information about our counselling services for gay, lesbian, bisexual & queer health please contact us.